mattyoung101/tamara/papers/poster/poster.typ

             caption: [ Diagram demonstrating TMR being inserted into an abstract design ] ) <fig:tmr>

-        // Typically, TMR is
-        // manually designed at the Hardware Description Language (HDL) level, for example, by
+        // Typically, TMR is manually designed at the Hardware Description Language (HDL) level, for example,
-        // manually instantiating three copies of the target module, designing a voter circuit, and
+        // by manually instantiating three copies of the target module, designing a voter circuit, and linking
-        // linking them all together.
-However, this approach is an additional time-consuming and
+        // them all together.
+However, this approach is an additional time-consuming and potentially
-        // potentially error-prone step in the already complex design pipeline.
+        // error-prone step in the already complex design pipeline.
     ]

     #colbreak()